Generations: The Legacy: Characters

+Reception

+The show has received generally negative reviews from fans and critics alike and aired with low ratings.
+But the fans would still watch the revamp shortly thereafter.
+Currently, it is the third most watched soap opera in South Africa.

 In other media

 A still from a scene depicting Tau Mogale remarking "Am I a joke to you?" is frequently used as a reaction image and Internet meme; it was first circulated on Twitter in 2016.